Jinbaek-l/Biology-DataAnalysis-Paper/README.md

 **4_quantification_quality_statistics.R**: &nbsp;R script for analysis & visualization in `Process Yellow`.
 The index selection logic is described in fifth section of Results.

-**5_ngs_applicable_index.R**: &nbsp;R script for visualisation of 10 selected indexes and an integrated quality index for 114 species.
+**5_ngs_applicable_index.R**: &nbsp;R script for visualization of 10 selected indexes and an integrated quality index for 114 species.

 **data-pipeline/**: The bash scripts below this directory are pipeline codes for formatting biological data